“Learn to prompt.”

 Next, you want to ensure responses are as high quality as possible, and align with human values.
 Therefore, a reward-based fine-tuning method called Reinforcement Learning with Human Feedback (RLHF) was developed.
 The basic idea behind RLHF is that humans rank outputs generated from the same prompt, and the model learns these preferences so that they can be applied to other generations at greater scale (reward model).
 This process is perhaps the biggest differentiator, as it trains the model to know what a good response looks like.
 Full paper: OpenAI paper “Training language models to follow instructions with human feedback.”

 The basic principles behind pre and post training is that Pre training is like teaching a kid through imitation, reinforcement learning is like teaching them through trail and error.
-Just like with a kid, trial and error is the more effective method.
+In general, reinforcement learning is the more powerful method (just as it is for kids).

-If you are simply looking to gain some quick knowledge on a subject, then short clauses like “Tell me about” or “Explain” work just fine.
-If it’s more specific or niche information I need, or I want my response to look a certain way, then more descriptiveness is needed.
+With that said, if you’re simply looking to gain some quick knowledge on a subject, then short clauses like “Tell me about” or “Explain” work just fine.
+If it’s more specific or niche information I need, or if I’m seeking as high quality of an answer as possible, then more descriptiveness is needed.
 OpenAI has good examples below:

 Source: here

 The first prompt gave me an edited sentence, and nothing more.
 The second one gave me an edited sentence, a description of all the changes it made, and an explanation for why it led to improvement in readability while maintaining the original meaning.
-Even though it was fully able to do so this after my first prompt, I didn’t ask it to, so prompting is an important skill to have to get the most of our LLMs.
+Even though it was fully able to do so this after my first prompt, I didn’t ask it to, so detailed prompting is important to get the most out of LLMs.

-One analogy I heard was that language models are like children, that don’t think before they speak, but reasoning models do think.
-This higher intelligence comes with the trade-off that they are slower, and more expensive due to it’s much higher token usage.
-However, for complex coding or math and science subjects.
-This tradeoff may be worth it.
+One analogy I heard was to think of typical large language models like children, in that they don’t think before they speak, whereas reasoning models do think.
+This higher intelligence comes with the trade-off that they are slower and more expensive due to the extra “hidden” tokens they generate while thinking.

 Which LLM to use